 - A range of extra-curricular groups which all children are invited to join.

 - Lunchtime and playtime support through planned activities and groups.

 - 1:1 lunchtime and playtime support for children to develop skills in play and social interaction

 If your child still needs extra support, with your permission the SENDCo will access further support.

 Pupils, staff and parents are expected to listen carefully and respectfully to each other.
 Where an issue arises, parents should, in the first instance, make an appointment to speak with their child’s class teacher and seek to resolve any concerns.
 If a parent believes that their concern has not been resolved to their satisfaction or is of a more serious or sensitive nature, an appointment should be made to see the Head Teacher, who will investigate and report back on the results of the investigation.
 Where an issue is not satisfactorily resolved, parents should then take up the matter with the Chair of Governors.
-A copy of the school’s Complaints Procedure is available on request from the school.
+A copy of the school’s Complaints Procedure is available in the Key Information tab under school polices.